LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Experiments

 To assess the computational benefits of the proposed projection-based gate evaluation, we compare the \textbf{total training time} on the MNIST dataset (for an NVIDIA A4000 GPU) between two strategies: \begin{itemize} \item \textbf{Full Gate Evaluation (FullEval):} Each of the 16 logic gates is evaluated individually per node. \item \textbf{Basis Projection (BasisProj):} A single projection into the \(\{1, A, B, A \cdot B\}\) basis using a fixed matrix \(W_{16 \rightarrow 4}\) replaces per-gate evaluation. \end{itemize}

 We evaluate six configurations, defined by the number of fixed connectome layers (1F, 2F, 3F) and layer width (8,000 and 32,000 nodes).
 As shown in Table~\ref{tab:training_time_full}, using basis projection significantly reduces total training time across all tested configurations.
 The benefit becomes increasingly pronounced with deeper and wider architectures.
 For instance, in the 32,000 / 3F configuration, the projection-based approach completes training nearly \textbf{4$\times$ faster} than the full gate evaluation.
 This speed-up stems from avoiding 16 separate logic gate computations per node in favor of a single dense matrix-vector multiplication—an operation highly optimized for modern accelerators.
-Overall, these results demonstrate that our differentiable projection-based formulation is not only interpretable and expressive but also scalable and efficient for large models.